csae8092/posts/pimp-de-web-app/part-5-improve-index-based-search.md

 ### Broken bookmark feature

 Unfortunately by introducing more columns our bookmark functionality does not work properly any more.
 We still can filter the rows by typing into the filter fields, and the string we are filtering for will be captured as as `&index=` parameter.
 Though when we try to reload this URL, the value of this parameter will be pasted by default always into tablesorters first index field.
 We could of course rewrite this bookmark functionality, creating e.g. for each column an individual parameter, but this sounds like some tedious and time consuming work.
 And we might spent our time better one something more fruitful.
+So it's much simpler to remove the all the bookmark related javascript code.

 ## Displaying the number of all hits.